 Your oral health may be more essential than you realize.
 As your mouth is the entry point to your internal body, your oral health can play a massive role in your overall health.
-When problems arise, it’s typically due to bacteria—and some of this bacteria can cause disease.
+When problems arise, it’s typically due to bacteria—and some of these bacteria can cause disease.

 When you combine a good oral health regimen with your body’s natural defenses, this can help to limit the amount of bacteria floating around your body.
 Seeing the dentist for routine dental care can also help.
 Of course, brushing and flossing are the most common ways to combat this bacteria.
 However, when you don’t practice proper oral health techniques, your overall health could be at risk.
 If there’s an abundance of harmful bacteria in your mouth, this could lead to an oral infection.
 Tooth decay and gum disease are some of the most common dental infections out there.

 Poor dental health isn’t only caused by an improper dental hygiene regimen—certain medications can also be to blame.
 Some decongestants, painkillers, diuretics, antihistamines, and antidepressants can limit the flow of saliva in our mouths, which can lead to dental complications.
 As saliva helps to wash away food and neutralize acids that come from bacteria, a reduction in saliva can lead to some problems.
 If the microbes in your mouth’s bacteria multiply, that can eventually lead to disease.

 What Are the Risks of Poor Oral Health?